NCBI-Codeathons/Tell-us-how-you-really-feel-sentiment-analysis-with-Twitter/README.md

 Future considerations: Much like Twitter, a plan to best clean the data would need to be devised and tested.

 ### Dataset 3
 The Health News in Twitter dataset was accessed from UCI Machine Learning Repositiory ( https://archive.ics.uci.edu/ml/datasets/Health+News+in+Twitter ).
-The dataset incldues tweets from major news organziations - so the majority fo the tweets are direct headlines from news sories published online.
-63K instances titles titles have dates; sentiment time series to see if sentiment changes
+The data was collected in 2015 using the Twitter API.
+It contains health news from more than 15 major health news agencies such as BBC, CNN, and NYT - so the majority fo the tweets are direct headlines from news sories published online.
+63K instances of titles have dates.
+Because of this, we will exaamine sentiment  and time series to see if sentiment changes.

 Outcome:

+Future considerations

 ### Dataset 4
 Biostars json data

+Outcome:

+Future considerations: